The mean number of 3-torsion elements in ray class groups of quadratic fields: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Manjul Bhargava for suggesting this problem and answering many questions.
-She would also like to thank Arul Shankar and Jacob Tsimerman for many helpful discussions.
+She would also like to thank Djordjo Milovic, Carlo Pagano, Arul Shankar, and Jacob Tsimerman for helpful discussions.
 The author was supported by a National Defense Science \& Engineering Fellowship and NSF Grant DMS-1502834.